chuchuluco/hugo-personal/content/posts/starting-this-hugo-blog.md

 Credit to my dearest and one of the best friends I have [El LMCJ](https://lmcj.xyz), for the idea of making a personal website.
 And me, for taking the responsibility and effort of making this project something of value to me and maybe other people.

-Finally, to Hugo, that makes this project possible, please visit [Hugo](https://gohugo.io) website.
+Finally, to Hugo, what makes this project possible, please visit [Hugo](https://gohugo.io) website.